aloicerains/alx-higher_level_programming/0x03-python-data_structures/README.md

 * 3-print_reversed_list_integer.py: Function prints a list of integers in reverse order
 * 4-new_in_list.py: Function makes changes in a copy of the list, leaving the original unmodified
 * 5-no_c.py: Function removes all the characters c and C from the string
+* 6-print_matrix_integer.py: Function prints the matrix of integer